spine-tools/Spine-Toolbox/docs/source/examples/first_parameter.rst

 ==================

 This is a good point to save the changes by committing them.
+If you are not sure how to do that, visit :ref:`Committing Changes`.

 Next Steps
 ==========

-The tutorial continues on ref:`First Relationship` where we will expand the set of entity classes and entities into multiple dimensions.
+The tutorial continues on :ref:`First Relationship` where we will expand the set of entity classes and entities into multiple dimensions.
 See you there!